tox-rs/tox-human/src/groupchat_packets.md

 When the user of tox client want to invite a friend to a conference, it uses `Invite packet`.
 The receiver who is a friend of us responds with `Response pcket`.
+If the receiver of `Invite packet` do not want to join the conference, just no reply will be enough.
+The sender of `Invite packet` doesn't receive `Response packet` from the friend, then inviting will be expired.

 The procedure of invite is:

 - find a group using group_number.
-- if the group doesn't exist
-    - return error.
-- else if the group status is not `connected`
-    - return error.
-- else
 - assemble and send `Invite packet` using messenger and net crypto.

-When a peer receives `Invite packet` then:
+When a peer receives `Invite packet` and want to join the conference then:

-- check if the packet length is correct, if it is not correct
-    - return error.
-- else
 - get group number using received packet.
 - join the group
     - send `Response packet` to the peer.
     - add friend connection to the group.
     - send peer query packet.

 When a peer receives `Response packet` then:

-- check if the packet size is correct, if it is not correct
-    - return error.
-- else
 - find group using received packet.
-    - if can't find group
-        - return error.
-    - else if group type is not equal to group of us
-        - return error.
-    - else if the group id is not correct
-        - return error.
-    - else
-        - get random peer number which is not redundant.
+- get random peer number which is not redundant, this peer number will identify the sender of this packet.
 - add the peer to group chat.
 - add the friend connection to group chat.
 - send new peer message to all of the group members.

 ## Peer online packet